 FCCH: safe childcare & Family Stability

-One of Anabel’s co-workers, however, told her about Kids Above All’s Family Childcare Homes (FCCH) program in Lake County, which improves the financial stability of families living in poverty by providing home-based daycare and education services for kids while their parents are at work or in school.
+One of Marta’s co-workers, however, told her about Kids Above All’s Family Childcare Homes (FCCH) program in Lake County, which improves the financial stability of families living in poverty by providing home-based daycare and education services for kids while their parents are at work or in school.

-Anabel quickly started Daniela in FCCH, helping her to adjust, make plenty of friends and excel in school.
+Marta quickly started Daniela in FCCH, helping her to adjust, make plenty of friends and excel in school.

-Anabel’s goal is to make sure her daughters continue to grow as a family, instilling in them the value of hard work—in school and in life—so they never have to be apart again and can have the best life possible.
+Marta’s goal is to make sure her daughters continue to grow as a family, instilling in them the value of hard work—in school and in life—so they never have to be apart again and can have the best life possible.

 “I’m grateful to the FCCH program for helping my family for so many years; They gave me the chance to have my family together again.”